-Here’s one final example from Brian Clark that’s compelling and highly engaging:
+Here’s one final example, from Brian Clark, that’s compelling and highly engaging:

 ii).
 Show statistical results: Data-driven blog posts will always attract the most targeted blog readers.
-Start your introduction by stating data and results that you got from conducting market research and experiments.
+Start your introduction by stating data and the results that you got from conducting market research and experiments.

-You can see how I did this in a recent blog post, where I quickly summed up my results for an ongoing challenge.
+You can see how I did this, in a recent blog post, where I quickly summed up my results for an ongoing challenge.
 The post garnered over 200 comments in less than 24 hours.

 Another blogger who sums up data in his introductions is Brian Dean, founder of Backlinko:

-This is one of the most popular methods used in writing introductions because it’s relatively easy, and there’s no need to be “clever” or terribly creative.
+This is one of the most popular methods used in writing introductions, because it’s relatively easy and there’s no need to be “clever” or terribly creative.
 It’s the equivalent of those “how-to” headlines that continue to deliver great results for both sales copy and online courses.

-So if you don’t have data to share or a specific question to ask, do a brilliant job at explaining what the current situation is.
+If you don’t have data to share or a specific question to ask, do a brilliant job at explaining what the current situation is.
 Here’s how Marie Forleo wrote her recent blog post introduction:

 David Risley, founder of Blogmarketingacademy.com, clearly explained the situation with most blogs in his recent post.
-His introduction together with his use of cognitive visual assets make his posts enticing to read:
+His introduction, together with his use of cognitive visual assets, make his posts enticing to read:

 Remember that when writing your headline and introduction, you want to create a conversation.
-In reality, it’s actually easy to accomplish especially, when you understand your target blog readers.
+In reality, it’s actually easy to accomplish, especially when you understand your target blog readers.

-That’s when you can easily put yourself in their shoes, make a promise in your introduction, and by using the KISS principle, you’ll be able to write a useful blog post that will dazzle your readers.
+That’s when you can easily put yourself in their shoes, make a promise in your introduction and, by using the KISS principle, you’ll be able to write a useful blog post that will dazzle your readers.

 Step #4: Use the AIDA Model to Captivate Your Audience

 You’ve probably been introduced to the AIDA model for marketing.
-It’s not new – it’s been around for years, in fact – but it pretty accurately reflects the marketer’s series of tasks when trying to persuade a prospect to buy.
+It’s not new – it’s been around for years, in fact – but it pretty accurately reflects the marketer’s series of tasks, when trying to persuade a prospect to buy.

 AIDA is also an effective model for writing persuasive and engaging blog posts.
 And, of course, the more engaging and persuasive your posts are, the better their chances of ranking in Google’s top ten results.